tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE Serverless 集群指南/购买 TKE Serverless 集群/计费概述_intl_en.md

+## Overview

+TKE serverless clusters sustain resources with **pay-as-you-go** super nodes.
+For more information, see [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055).

 ## Billing Mode

-Elastic Kubernetes Service (EKS) is a pay-as-you-go service.
-The fees are calculated based on the configured amount of resources and the actual period of using them.

-## Billing Method

-EKS calculates fees based on the specifications of the CPU, GPU, and memory for a workload and the running time of the workload.
-For more information, see [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055).
+In TKE serverless clusters, pay-as-you-go super nodes are billed based on the specifications and execution duration of Pods scheduled to them.
+For billing details, see [Product Pricing](https://intl.cloud.tencent.com/document/product/457/34055).

 ## Other Fees

-If you use EKS with other paid products such as [CLB](https://intl.cloud.tencent.com/product/clb), [CBS](https://intl.cloud.tencent.com/product/cbs), and [CFS](https://intl.cloud.tencent.com/product/cfs), these products are billed according to their own billing rules.
-For more information, see the purchase guide for the specific product.
+If you use TKE serverless clusters with other paid products such as [CLB](https://www.tencentcloud.com//products/clb), [CBS](https://www.tencentcloud.com//products/cbs), and [CFS](https://www.tencentcloud.com//products/cfs), these products will be billed according to their own billing rules.
+For more information, see the purchase guide for each product.